I did not like my Valentine One Radar Detector attached to my vehicles windshield via suction cups.

 (photograph below) In a worst case scenario the tip of the clip expands and gets trapped behind the lip that is supposed to hold it. (red arrow).
 Blue arrows show the mangled clips.
 In either of these cases the clip is doomed and cannot be removed without destroying them.

 Finally, you might think that fixing the clips and reinstalling the console will work.
 The answer is "maybe".
-If you can fairly replicate the angle of the clips, using the new clip in the above photographs then there is a reasonable expectation that they will work.
+If you can accurately replicate the angle of the clips, using the new clip in the above photographs then there is a reasonable expectation that they will work.
 If they are not duplicated fairly accurately then the console might not hold or be too loose in the opening.

 Is there a foolproof solution for properly reinstalling the roof console?
 Yes, purchase new clips before you start this project.